What is Intellectual Property?

 • Database Rights

-Each type of IPR requires certain conditions to be met and/or actions to be taken in order to be valid and deliver sought protection.
+Each type of IPR requires certain conditions to be met and/or actions to be taken to be valid and deliver the desired commercial protection.

 Why is IP valuable?

-Exploitation of Intellectual Property has the potential to generate economic and social impact through value creation.
+Using IP has the potential to unlock economic, environmental and social impact through value creation.

-It may allow the University to recover funds invested in research activities.
-Significantly, protecting Intellectual Property can give researchers the freedom to continue researching in their area of expertise by preventing others from exploiting their exciting results.
-It can attract third parties’ attention to a project and give rise to collaborations and further research funding.
+Protecting Intellectual Property can attract third parties’ attention to a project and give rise to collaborations and further research funding.

 IP Policy

-Innovation Factory is the sole agent for commercialising Intellectual Property (IP) arising from the University of Manchester and all IP commercialisation is subject to the University’s IP policy.
+The Innovation Factory is the sole agent for commercialising IP arising from the University of Manchester.

-The IP policy provides a framework for the identification, ownership, protection and commercialisation of IP created, made and/or developed within the University.
+The University of Manchester’s IP policy provides a framework for the identification, ownership, protection and commercialisation of IP created, made and/or developed within the University.